CAT 2017 NEWS

 One problem; multiple approaches: Most important trick.
 Take a simple problem and try solving it in many different ways.
 It helps you cultivate a quick-thinking ability and gives you contingency strategies in case you get stuck in the real CAT.

 That apart, chill out lots.
-A calm head with perhaps a gentle buzz of tranquility can get you a higher percentile in CAT than many hours of sleepless study the night before.
+A calm head with perhaps a gentle buzz of tranquillity can get you a higher percentile in CAT than many hours of sleepless study the night before

 In my interview for the new IIMs, the questions were from current affairs like women empowerment, and the Nirbhaya act and other government policies.